 An arbitrator may administer an oath or take an affirmation for the purposes of this Act.

-[Section 207 inserted by No. 42 of 2004 s.
+[Section 207 inserted: No. 42 of 2004 s.
 130.]

 208. Arbitrator may authorise another to take evidence

 (1) An arbitrator may authorise, in writing, a person (whether or not an arbitrator) to take evidence on behalf of the arbitrator for the purposes of any proceeding.